 The questions are NOT multiple choice.
 Instead, partial credit will be given when possible on any question in the exam.

-4 How to Study
+How to Study

-Review your lecture notes, handouts, labs, and textbook chapters, parsing homework.
+Review your lecture notes, handouts, labs, and parsing homeworks.
+Use the textbook as a resource for added understanding of the topics covered in class and on assignments.